2000 Belgian Grand Prix: Race

-Häkkinen began to pull away from Trulli.
-Attention switched to Button, who tried to pass Trulli, who he felt was baulking him and noticed Michael Schumacher approaching him, On the fourth lap Button slipstreamed Trulli on the approach to the Bus Stop chicane, but he ran wide and left the inside open for Michael Schumacher to take third position.
+Häkkinen began to pull away from Trulli, who ran with a car heavy with fuel and was dealing with worn rear tyres.
+Attention switched to Button, who tried to pass Trulli, who he felt was baulking him and noticed Michael Schumacher approaching him.
+On the fourth lap Button slipstreamed Trulli on the approach to the Bus Stop chicane, but he ran wide and left the inside open for Michael Schumacher to take third position.
 On that lap, Alesi was the first driver to pit for dry tyres after informing his team over the radio of his intent to do so when the track began to dry.
 By the beginning of the fifth lap Häkkinen increased his lead over Trulli to 9.1 seconds, ahead of Michael Schumacher, Button and Coulthard.
 Schumacher then took second place from Trulli at La Source.
 Button was anxious to recover from his error and attempted to follow Schumacher down the inside at the same corner, but Button and Trulli collided.
 Trulli was sent into a spin, becoming the first retirement of the race after he stalled the engine.
 Button lost two positions to Coulthard and Ralf Schumacher into the Eau Rouge corner and he spent the next three laps inspecting his car for damage.
 He sustained front wing and minor steering damage.

 As the dry line continued to appear on the circuit, Alesi's dry tyre performance saw him lap quicker than the race leaders, encouraging other teams to bring their drivers into the pit lane for dry tyres.
 Michael and Ralf Schumacher were the first leaders to pit for dry tyres on lap six.
 Häkkinen made a pit stop from the lead on lap seven, followed by Button, and re-emerged ahead of Coulthard to retain the lead.
 Coulthard was required to stay on the track on deteriorating wet-weather tyres while his team tended to Häkkinen.
-He made his pit stop on the eighth lap, re-emerging in ninth position.
+He made his pit stop on the eighth lap, re-emerging in ninth position, behind Frentzen.
 All drivers made pit stops by the end of lap nine.
 The race order at the time was Häkkinen, Michael Schumacher, Ralf Schumacher, Alesi, Button, and Villeneuve.
 During that lap Barrichello overtook Frentzen for seventh, whilst Verstappen and Fisichella collided after Verstappen tried to pass the slowing Benetton at the Bus Stop chicane.
 Verstappen sustained damage to his front wing, and Fisichella later retired with an electrical problem caused by a loss of power.